dcppc/2018-june-workshop/docs/agenda.md

 ### Workshop Day 2: June 30, 2018

-**Link to connect via Zoom: https://zoom.us/j/949707843**
+**Link to connect via Zoom: [https://zoom.us/j/949707843](https://zoom.us/j/949707843)**

- 09:00: Welcome remarks:  S. Edrie
+ 09:00: Welcome remarks:  Auditorium (room TBD)

  09:20: Lightning talks: The awesome things your team will accomplish in the future.

-_To view the speaker order and to indicated who will represent your team, please visit [this issue](https://github.com/dcppc/2018-june-workshop/issues/5).
+_To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-june-workshop/issues/5).
 Each speaker will have 5 minutes to present and 3 minutes for Q&A._

 10:30 - Coffee break (~20 minutes)